-You could walk to the power station in half an hour from the farmyard and when its quiet you can hear it’s hum carrying in on the sea breeze.
-Along that stretch of the coastline in Anglesey nature and technology are pushing and pulling across the landscape like trees competing for light in the nearby wood.
+You can walk to the power station in half an hour from the farmyard and when its quiet you can hear it’s hum carrying in on the sea breeze.
+Along that stretch of the coastline in Anglesey nature and technology are pushing and pulling across the landscape like the trees competing for light in the nearby wood.

 Richard Jones and his son Owain sat at the table cradling mugs of tea in their overalls steaming like cattle in the milking parlour.
 They’d been working all morning fixing one of the tractors before I’d arrived.
 Gwenda, Richard’s wife slid a plate load of cakes and warm scones on the table.

 ‘When they first said they where going to build Wylfa nuclear power station in the ’60s, people were proud, we all thought well its the biggest nuclear power station in the world and we’ve got it here!
 But I think people need to think differently these days, what with what happened in Japan.’
 At the kitchen table Richard leafed through some plans sent to him by the power station, it seemed odd that these simple pieces of paper printed from the home computer outlined plans for a new nuclear power station.

 ‘When they first came to see us they called and then the next day they appeared at our door requesting permission to do an ecological survey on our land.
 They wouldn’t tell us what for, or what machinery they would use, so we said no. Some time later they came back and explained about the power station, the land they would need.
 We were shocked we just thought ‘this is it’, this is the end.
 They’ve offered us other land and money and so on, but we said under no circumstances is the land for sale.
 They don’t understand the hold the land has on us here, they just don’t understand’